alesti/cluster-in-a-box/alu-rails.md

-After some wild drawings to get a somehow realistic idea how many running meters of that profile system i would need, i decided to buy  I-type rails in 20x20mm with 5mm t-slot, the t-slot nuts (FIXME Link/Bild) with a sphere (these can be slotted in in every position, not only from the end).
+After some wild drawings to get a somehow realistic idea how many running meters of that profile system i would need, i decided to buy  I-type rails in 20x20mm with 5mm t-slot, the t-slot nuts (see pictures below) with a sphere (these can be slotted in from the side, not only from the end).
 The diameter of the threads in these nuts is M5.

 ![Aluminium profiles in the shop)](pics/alu-profiles_sm.jpg)